nicholaskim6/nicholaskim6.github.io/random/reading.markdown

 -[The War of Art](https://www.goodreads.com/book/show/1319.The_War_of_Art): 8.3
 <br />
 A little simple, overly descriptive, and mystical at times.
-Sometimes it's quite hard to parse what's even being talekd about, and some ideas seem straight up contradictory.
+Sometimes it's quite hard to parse what's even being talked about, and some ideas seem straight up contradictory.
 In terms of "literary quality", I wouldn't rate it so high.
 But however it managed to do so, I think about its message almost every day now.
 There's a voice in my head that says, "Resistance", and I know I have to beat it.
 <br /><br/>

 -[Principles: Life and Work](https://www.goodreads.com/book/show/34536488-principles): 6.5
 <br />
 I liked this book a lot when I first read it, though I like it less over time.
-It's a very thoughtful book, but almost too thoughtful and repeptitive at that.
+It's a very thoughtful book, but almost too thoughtful and repetetive at that.
 To me it's a book that sounds good on paper, but actually seems unlikely to translate to a concrete improvement in whatever the person reading it hopes it'll be able to do.
 <br /><br/>

 -[The Lessons of History](https://www.goodreads.com/book/show/174713.The_Lessons_of_History): 5
 <br />
-Overinundated with references and grand ideas, though presented at a pretty vague, abstract level and without particularly concrete conclusions/actionable takeaways.
+Overinundated with references and grand ideas, presented without particularly concrete conclusions/actionable takeaways.
 Perhaps something you can read if you want to feel some sense of smallness, but beyond that I feel like I didn't learn much or get convinced of anything too novel/useful.
 <br /><br/>